Hi, I'm Joshua

 Conclusion

-Now that this exercise is finished, I don't know what to feel about the results.
+Now that this exercise is finished, I don't know quite what to feel about the results.

 and to NEVER require a precise wordcount to be written inside the document.